holmesrichards/ssoma/README.md

 ### Models to solve

-If the `-i` option is not used to specify an input file:
+Model(s) to solve are read from the input file specified or the default `models.txt`.

-* If the `-m` option is given with a model name, then the builtin model with the given name is solved.
+* If the `-m` option is not given, the default model for the selected puzzle is solved.
-* If the `-m` option is given with no model name, the available builtin model names are listed.
+* If the `-m` option is given with '*' for a model name, then all the models are solved.
-* If the `-m` option is not given, the builtin default model is solved.

-If the `-i` option is used to specify an input file:

-* If the `-m` option is given with a model name, then the model from the specified input file with the given name is solved.
+* If the `-m` option is given with a model name, then the model with the given name is solved.
-* If the `-m` option is given with no model name, the available model names from the input file are listed.
+* If the `-m` option is given with no model name, the available model names are listed.
-* If the `-m` option is not given, all the models from the specified input file are solved.

 ### Notations